 To compete at CMTC, the minimum age is four years old for models, actors, singers, and dancers.
 There is no upper age limit for models, actors, singers, and dancers.

 How does CMTC work?

 Models, actors, singers, and dancers compete in various competitions over the course of several days.
-The invited agents, scouts, managers, casting directors, and other industry experts watch and judge the competitions, evaluating the skills and potential of contestants.
-During the competitions, workshops, and seminars, the agents keep track of contestants that they are interested in by noting contestants’ numbers on the “callback” page of the CMTC program book.
-On the final day of the convention, also known as “callback day,” contestants meet with agents, managers, and casting directors who have requested to interview them.
-Callbacks are a chance for agents and aspiring models or talent to get to know each other and discuss possible representation; this is a major step in beginning a career in the modelling or entertainment industries.
+The invited agents, scouts, managers, producers, casting directors, and other industry experts (the “industry reps”) watch and judge the competitions, evaluating the skills and potential of contestants.
+During the competitions, workshops, and seminars, the industry reps keep track of contestants that they are interested in by noting contestants’ numbers on the “callback” page of the CMTC program book.
+On the final day of the convention, also known as “callback day,” contestants meet with the industry reps who have requested to interview them.
+Callbacks are a chance for industry reps and aspiring models or talent to get to know each other and discuss possible representation; this is a major step in beginning a career in the modelling or entertainment industries.

 What competitions are available at CMTC?

-Modelling competitions include Photography Go-See, Runway, Swimsuit, and Cover.
-Acting competitions include TV Commercial, Monologue, Cold Reading – Scene, Improv, and Kids Casting.
-Entertainer competitions include Singing and Dance.
+Competitions include Photography Go-See, Runway, Swimsuit, Cover, Commercial Print, TV Commercial, Improv, Self-Tape, TV/Film Casting, Kids Casting, Singing, and Dance.
 For detailed descriptions of these competitions, please visit the Competitions: Rules and Regulations page of CMTC’s website.

-Can a contestant participate in both modelling and talent competitions?
+Can a contestant compete as both a model and actor?

 Yes.
 Competing in modelling and talent competitions increases a contestant’s exposure to more agents, casting directors, and scouts, potentially resulting in more callbacks and opportunities.